DukeRobotics/robosub-ros/onboard/catkin_ws/src/controls/README.md

 `controls.launch` takes in a `sim` argument to indicate whether it is running in the simulation or on the robot.

-Only the most recently updated Desired State Topic will be used in movement.
-Therefore any updates will override the current movement of the robot.
-Controls will warn you if more than one Desired State Topic is being published to at any given time to prevent such issues.
-If Controls stops receiving Desired State messages at a high enough rate (at the moment, 10 Hz), it will warn you and will output zero power for safety purposes.
+Only the most recently sent goal received by a Desired State Action Server will be used in movement.
+Therefore any new goals will preempt existing goals for any of the three control actions and override the current movement of the robot.

 The controls algorithm will output all 0's unless it is enabled with a call to rosservice as detailed in the setup.
 Sending the disable call to the service acts as a software emergency stop that cuts off all power to the thrusters.